 SKY OF SALAMANCA

-The preserved fragment belonged to a vault three times larger, which included the 48 Ptolemaic constellations and all the planets known at the time.
-The work was created at the end of the 15th century by the painter Fernando Gallego.
-In the 18th century, part of the vault collapsed, and only one-third of the original ensemble survived.
-This fragment, which remained hidden for centuries, was restored, transferred to canvas, and finally installed in the Escuelas Menores in the mid-20th century.
+The preserved fragment was part of a much larger vault, which originally included the 48 Ptolemaic constellations and all known planets of the time.
+The work, attributed to Fernando Gallego and dated to the late 15th century, collapsed in the 18th century, with only one-third surviving.
+This fragment, hidden for centuries, was restored, transferred to a textile support, and finally installed in the Escuelas Menores in the mid-20th century.

 Free visit price